FREE ITEM

 [PL 2]

-A locally produced submachine gun hailing from Southpoint State, famous for its modularity.
+A locally produced submachine gun hailing from Southpoint State and famous for its modularity.
 Original instances of the Locust were produced in Darkport and utilized by mutant warbands, but the design has long since spread beyond the confines of the State's own militants.
-Instances of the weapon can be seen mostly with predominantly mutant units, but the modular nature, capacity for attachments and muzzle devices, and optional drum magazine ensures that it has a place amongst any group of soldiers.
+Instances of the weapon can be seen mostly with predominantly mutant units, but its modularity, capacity for attachments, and optional drum magazine ensure that it has a place amongst any group of soldiers.

 IN-GAME LEVEL 6